Feel like yourself again

 Potential collagen benefits aside, eating more fresh fruits and veggies is never a bad idea.

-Topical minoxidil is the active ingredient in Rogaine®, and it’s FDA-approved for treating male pattern baldness.
-It acts as a vasodilator, making blood vessels wider so more blood flow and oxygen can get to the scalp.
+Topical minoxidil is the active ingredient in Rogaine®.
+It is FDA-approved for treating male pattern baldness, acting as a vasodilator, making blood vessels wider so more blood flow and oxygen can get to the scalp.

 It also makes hair follicles larger (which typically results in thicker hair) and extends the anagen phase of the hair growth cycle.

-Minoxidil helps with hair regrowth while slowing hair thinning and loss.
+Minoxidil helps with hair regrowth while slowing thinning hair and hair loss.

 We offer topical minoxidil in either a minoxidil foam or minoxidil liquid solution.
 You don’t need a prescription for the topical version.